pipeops-dev/pipeops-docs/docs/getting-started/choose-your-deployment-path/on-cloud-provider.md

 **Karpenter Configuration:** Choose a preferred node architecture or proceed with default settings.
 You can also enable Spot instances to use cheaper cloud services.

-Once configured, click the **Next** button to proceed.
+Once configured, click the **Create Server** button to proceed.
 A modal will appear showing server creation progress in real time.

 ### Step 7: Proceed to Project Deployment